pyhf/numfocus-small-development-grants-proposals/2023/README.md

 The main deliverable, the workshop itself, will take place in December 2023.
 All video recordings of presentations at the workshop will be publicly posted and professionally captioned by the end of January 2024.
-The summary report of the work deliverables and workshop outcomes will be submitted to NumFOCUS promptly within the alloted time.
+The summary report of the work deliverables and workshop outcomes will be submitted to NumFOCUS promptly within the allotted time.

 12. Has someone been identified to carry out the work in the proposal?